p18e3/Do-it-Right-EF_ConcurrencyHandling/README.md

 1. Detect concurrency conflicts and inform the application / user about it
 2. Provide the last consistent dataset and the dirty dataset(s) in order to be able to merge / synchronize them
 3. Realize strategies to write the data back in a synchronized state

+In order to implementing a such mechanism, Entity Framework helps us to achieve the expected behavior and prevents us from unsynchronized operations on data.
+Therefore, it defines